likicv/usysml-test-cases/README.md

 # uSysML Test Cases notation

-Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later, and is loosely structured around the following sections:
+Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later, and is structured around the following
+sections:
-- Title -- a short title of the Test Case together with the number identifier
+- Title &ndash a short title of the Test Case together with the number identifier
 - Description -- a description of the Test Case
 - SysML v2 textual notation -- shows SysML v2 textual notation